Bank import type codes

 Error messages

-In addition to the generic error messages, the following messages can appear during the entry :
+In addition to the generic error messages, the following messages can appear during the entry:

-Format and segment definition have to be of the same file typeThe file types defined in the bank import segment definition and the linked bank import format must be the same.
+The file types defined in the bank import segment definition and the linked bank import format must be the same.

 Mandatory field '$1$' in segment '$2$' does not exist.
-Please check the according format and segment definition.Review and update the segment definition.
+Please check the according format and segment definition.

 Tables used